bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 The most common use of random effects in habitat selection analysis is the use of a random intercept.
 As described in the manuscript, this does not account for variation in the slope coefficients, which is problematic.

+While we are using common language in describing the models and model fitting process, note that there are very different meanings of `fixing a parameter` (i.e., random intercept variance) versus a `fixed effect`.
+The former refers to setting a parameter at a given value and is not estimated.
+The later refers to a description of a type of parameter that is estimated.

 ``` r
 # Setup HSF with Poisson regression approximation - random intercept model